-Nkhotakota The lakeside town was home to a huge 19th-century slave market, and a tree marks the spot where Livingstone camped in the 1860s.
+Nkhotakota The lakeside town was home to a huge 19th-century market for the trade of enslaved people, and a tree marks the spot where Livingstone camped in the 1860s.

 Zomba Plateau An accessible chunk of mountain atop a tar road from Zomba town, with viewpoints named after famous visitors including Haile Selassie and Britain’s late Queen Mother.